textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 If you want a 1:1 assignment of a different theme to every website section, you will have to assign each theme and its associated page and style assets to the section individually.
 There are two approaches to this process — a one-section-at-a-time process if you want all sections looking different — but one approach is a little more direct than the other, thus the one presented here.

-Use the **With selected** controls again, but this time in the [Sections](https://docs.textpattern.com/administration/sections-panel) panel, where assigning assets to templates is done, and where the select options are different.
-So, hop into the Sections panel, check the box by the name of a section to assign a theme to, and select ‘Change theme/page/style’ from the menu underneath.
+Use the selection controls again, but this time in the [Sections](https://docs.textpattern.com/administration/sections-panel) panel, where assigning assets to templates is done, and where the select options are different.
+Hop into the Sections panel, check the box by the name of a section to assign a theme to, and select ‘Change theme/page/style’ from the menu underneath.

 ![Select ‘Change theme…’](https://docs.textpattern.com/img/select-change-theme.png)